ScalingIntelligence/Archon/README.md

 ## Key Handling

-For Archon to use your API keys, you can pass a path to a JSON file that holds your keys.
-An example of the expected file format is seen with [api_keys.json](api_keys.json).
+For Archon to use your API keys, you can pass a JSON file path or a dictionary that holds your keys.
+An example of the expected file/dictionary format is seen in [api_keys.json](api_keys.json).
 For example. you would initialize Archon with:
 ```python
 archon = Archon(config, "path_to_keys/file.json")
 ```